 While retinoids are usually the first choice for acne treatment, this isn't the case during your pregnancy or postpartum period.
 It's best to avoid retinoids from the moment you decide to start trying to conceive until you have finished breastfeeding as they can pose a risk to your baby's health.

-Simply complete the text-based quiz and include information that you're breastfeeding or pregnant and a local Software doctor will let you know the best course of action to help deal with that pesky hormonal acne on your arms.
+Simply complete our online consult and include information that you're breastfeeding or pregnant and a Software practitioner will let you know the best course of action to help deal with that pesky hormonal acne on your arms.

 While there's nothing wrong with body acne, know that you don't have to put up with it and there are treatment options available when you're ready.

 Photo credit: Getty Images

 The initial process of Software was so easy and straight forward.
 Got exactly what I wanted.
 And I LOVE that you can upload photos of your progress.
 I recommend software to my friends with pigmentation (melasma) too :)

 Software for ageing concerns, June 2022